What is artificial intelligence? Artificial intelligence explained from A to I

 - Robots that help surgeons detect tumours.

 AI is designed to make our lives easier, so you may not even notice that you are dealing with it.
 The best known and most mentioned example of AI is the self-driving car, as in this video from Tesla where a computer-controlled car functions all by itself:

 An example: chatbots as a new form of communication

 A chatbot is a good example of an artificial intelligence solution.
-This virtual employee helps webcare teams to answer customer questions and can be used in different ways.
+This virtual employee helps webcare teams to answer frequently asked customer questions and can be used in different ways.
 For example, when answering simple questions or doing routine jobs.
-Sometimes a chatbot itself also solves customer questions from A to Z. Frank Smit (CIO at OBI4wan) is an expert in the field of artificial intelligence.
+Sometimes a chatbot itself also solves customer questions from A to Z. Frank Smit (COO at OBI4wan) is an expert in the field of artificial intelligence.
 Frank explains why smart chatbots are a form of artificial intelligence:

 “Chatbots must understand what the user means by his or her message, so that they can respond to it.
 Chatbots use AI for this, via machine learning.
 In addition, a chatbot must plan the dialogue.
 This is another form of AI.”

 The development of artificial intelligence in a nutshell

 To really understand AI we have to go back in time.
 The science of what artificial intelligence is goes back to 1930, when the British mathematician Alan Turing invented a machine, the forerunner of the computer as we know it today.
 Yet it was not until 1955 that computer scientist John McCarthy defined artificial intelligence as follows: